a child with blond hair, a yellow jacket and black backpack looking at plants in the woods.

 We wish to recognize and thank these incredible partners for their support and for believing in the value of protecting the environment.
 As we stare down multiple ecological and social crises, working together to shape our collective future is more important than ever.
 We’re proud to have our Sustainability Allies by our side as we fight for a just, sustainable world.

 Learn more about our Sustainability Ally Program by reading our intro package.
-To inquire about becoming a Sustainability Ally, please fill out our contact form below or contact EAC's Relationship Development Officer, Madelaine McGarr at madelaine.mcgarr@ecologyaction.ca
+To inquire about becoming a Sustainability Ally, please fill out our contact form below or contact EAC's Relationship Development Officer, Emily Fearon, at emily.fearon@ecologyaction.ca.

 Meet our current Sustainability Allies

-"For the past 25 years, I’ve been working with clients to help consider their social, environmental and ethical concerns that applies to their money.
+"For over 30 years, I’ve been working with clients to help consider their social, environmental and ethical concerns that applies to their money.
 Part of that includes investing in local community projects such as renewable energy projects.
 I’m a socially responsible investor and I support my clients in choosing high-quality investments that align with their values."

 Why do you value a partnership with the Ecology Action Centre?